Dbillionaer/llm-council-local/README.md

+---

+**NOTE: Based on `https://github.com/karpathy/llm-council` but has been modified to access LLMs via OpenAI API base, with API key having been removed because focus is on local inference and doesn't require it.**

+---

 # LLM Council

 ![llmcouncil](header.jpg)

 The idea of this repo is that instead of asking a question to your favorite LLM provider (e.g. OpenAI GPT 5.1, Google Gemini 3.0 Pro, Anthropic Claude Sonnet 4.5, xAI Grok 4, eg.c), you can group them into your "LLM Council".
-This repo is a simple, local web app that essentially looks like ChatGPT except it uses LM Studio to send your query to multiple LLMs, it then asks them to review and rank each other's work across multiple deliberation rounds, and finally a Chairman LLM produces the final response.
+This repo is a simple, local web app that essentially looks like ChatGPT except it uses LM Studio (or Ollama, etc.) to send your query to multiple LLMs, it then asks them to review and rank each other's work across multiple deliberation rounds, and finally a Chairman LLM produces the final response.

+The UI and UX have been significantly improved with features like real-time streaming, conversation management, automatic title generation, and enhanced visual feedback.

 In a bit more detail, here is what happens when you submit a query: